A network and machine learning approach to detect Value Added Tax fraud: Real data analysis

-We evaluate the proposed technique by trying to predict the provided list of risky taxpayers, as occurring in December $2017$.
-We can observe directly from the list of risky taxpayers that 64\% of the high--risk registrations of taxpayers in December 2017 had in fact been determined as ``high--risk'' already in November 2017.
-The remaining 36\% were registered for the first time as ``high--risk'' in December 2017.
-We, therefore, address the two tasks of i) predict all risky registrations in $2017$ and ii) predict only the new risky registrations in $2017$.
+Algorithm \ref{alg:PropAlg} is evaluated by assessing its ability to predict the provided list of risky taxpayers as of December $2017$.
+From this list, it is observed that $64\%$ of the `high--risk' registrations of taxpayers in December 2017 had in fact been identified as `high--risk' already in November 2017.
+The remaining $36\%$ were registered for the first time as `high--risk' in December 2017.
+Accordingly, two prediction tasks are considered: (a) identifying all high-risk VAT registrations in 2017, and (b) identifying only the newly classified high-risk VAT registrations in 2017.

-To determine the performance of our novel methodology we compare the receiver operating characteristic (ROC) curves \citep{hsieh1996nonparametric} produced by our method and by using XGboost classification without the network information.
-Figure~\ref{fig:ROCs} illustrates that our algorithm outperforms the simple XGboost algorithm in both the old and new taxpayers in December 2017.
-This provides strong evidence of the added utility to combine both individual and group patterns to detect fraud.
+To assess the performance of the proposed methodology, ROC curves (as in \cite{hsieh1996nonparametric}) are compared between the proposed approach and an XGBoost classifier that excludes network information.
+Figure~\ref{fig:ROCs} illustrates that the proposed algorithm outperforms the standard XGboost classifier for both existing and newly identified high-risk taxpayers in December 2017.
+This provides strong evidence of the value of combining both individual and group-level patterns to detect fraud.
+Table \ref{tab:model_comparison} presents a sensitivity analysis of XGBoost models, comparing versions with and without network features across a range of classification thresholds.
+The inclusion of network information significantly improves performance---most notably in the most challenging case: predicting newly registered risky VAT taxpayers in 2017.
+In this setting, the model’s AUC (Area Under the ROC Curve) increases markedly from 0.802 to 0.953, as shown in the bottom panel of Figure \ref{fig:ROCs}.

+To assess the output of Algorithm \ref{alg:PropAlgHC}, the analysis focuses on the identification of taxpayers included for a first time in December $2017$ in the list of `high--risk' registrations.
+Figure \ref{fig:HCD_clusters} displays the sizes of the $17$ clusters, each containing more than $10\%$ known (up to November $2017$) `high--risk' taxpayers, as well as the proportion of `high--' and `low--risk' taxpayers within each cluster.
+Visual inspection of Figure \ref{fig:HCD_clusters} reveals that the hierarchical construction of clusters enables the identification of groups that rarely exceed $30$ members, with the proportion of target `high--risk' taxpayers in most clusters ranging between $23\%$ and $83\%$.

+Recognizing that both proposed fraud detection methods rely on XGBoost for classification, its performance is compared against two widely used alternatives: logistic regression and random forests.
+Logistic regression serves as a benchmark due to its interpretability and long-standing use in classification problems.
+Random forests, on the other hand, provide a strong nonparametric alternative capable of capturing complex interactions, while requiring less intensive hyperparameter tuning than XGBoost.